modolabs/Kurogo-Mobile-Web/doc/Guide/modulenew.rst

 ==========================

-In order to ensure that your module does not conflict with current or future modules in the framework, you will want to create your files in the *SITE_DIR/modules/* folder.
-If you do not have a *modules* folder in your site directory you should create it.
+In order to ensure that your module does not conflict with current or future modules in the framework, you will want to create your files in the *SITE_DIR/app/modules/* folder.

 Inside this folder is the module class file as well as all the template files used by your module.
 Each template file is named according to which *page* you are on, with the default page named *index*.